awsdocs/amazon-sqs-developer-guide/doc_source/sqs-basic-architecture.md

 # Basic Amazon SQS Architecture<a name="sqs-basic-architecture"></a>

-   Describes the parts of a distributed messaging system and the lifecycle of an Amazon SQS message, from creation to deletion\.
+   Learn about the parts of a distributed messaging system and the lifecycle of an Amazon SQS message, from creation to deletion\.

 This section outlines the parts of a distributed messaging system and explains the lifecycle of an Amazon SQS message\.